 Orientation and First-Year Experience.
 Westmont conducts a comprehensive orientation program for new students.
-All new students (including transfers) attend the orientation program before classes begin.
+All new students (including transfers) attend the Warrior Welcome before classes begin.
 At Westmont we desire to establish new students on a strong academic footing and to assist them in developing sound relationships with faculty and peers.
 Orientation also provides space to make a personal transition to Westmont and to become familiar with campus resources and involvement opportunities.

 There are other first year experience opportunities as well.
 Pre Orientation Adventure trips are offered each summer featuring faculty led discussions and adventures with fellow new students.
-First-Year Seminars provide small discussion based courses that help prepare students for integrative learning.
 Our First-Year Experience involves both the Academic and Student Life offices in order to best provide for the transition needs of new students.
 A First-Year Retreat is offered each September as a means to develop relationships, grow spiritually, and to become integrated into the Westmont community.
-If first-year students have needs or questions, they may contact the Campus Life Office or e-mail orientation@westmont.edu.
+If first-year students have needs or questions, they may contact the Campus Life Office (campuslife@westmont.edu) or e-mail orientation@westmont.edu.